rukawa1112/Catheter-Detection-In-3D-Frustum-Ultrasound-Using-Machine-Learning-Method/README.md

 Processing.m is an example of how to extract features from different dataset and different featuer type, also includes how to extract multi-scale features

 LOOCVFusion.m shows example of how to perform the Leave-one-out-cross-validaton on each dataset.

+The best output results based on RF classifier are in the output files.